TheOtherRolesAU/TheOtherRoles/README.md

 ## Eraser
 ### **Team: Impostors**
-The Eraser is an Impostor that can erase the role of every player that is not an Impostor.\
+The Eraser is an Impostor that can erase the role of every player.\
 The targeted players will lose their role after the meeting right before a player is exiled.\
 After every erase, the cooldown increases by 10 seconds.\
 The erase will be performed, even if the Eraser or his target die before the next meeting.\